 The U.S. Department of Labor (DOL) is conducting a survey to determine if services you may have received at [FILL LOCAL ONE-STOP NAME] affected your job opportunities or earnings.
 DOL is studying the experiences of people like you who came to the Center seeking help in finding a job or training.
 In [FILL RA MONTH/YEAR], you agreed to be part of this research study.
 The Labor Department has contracted with Mathematica Policy Research, an independent research firm, to conduct this survey as part of the study.

 This letter is to tell you that an interviewer from Mathematica will be calling you shortly to talk to you for about a half-hour.
 Mathematica will mail you a check for $25 for your participation.
 The interview will involve questions about jobs you may have held, your experience looking for work, and any job training, education, or re-employment services you received.
 If you’re working or retired, we still need to talk to you.
-You may also call Mathematica, toll free, at (xxx) xxx-xxxx to do the interview.
+You may also call Mathematica, toll free, at (800) 395-1995 to do the interview.

 Your participation is voluntary, but very important.
 All the information you provide during the telephone interview will be kept private to the extent allowed by federal law and will be used for research purposes only.
 Your name will not be associated with your answers, and your participation in this study will not affect your receipt of any unemployment funds or services in the future.
 No one will attempt to sell you anything or ask you for a donation because you participated in this study.